-The Nomination and Remuneration Committee, set up in 2003, comprises entirely INEDs, namely, Prof. P.W.
-Liu (Chair of the Committee), Mr. Simon S.O.
-Ip and Mr. Martin C.K.
-Liao.
+The Nomination and Remuneration Committee, set up in 2003, comprises entirely INEDs, namely, Mr. Nelson W.L.
+Yuen (Chair of the Committee), Mr. Dominic C.F.
+Ho and Ms. Anita Y.M.
+Fung.
 Regular reviews of significant changes to the salary structure within the Group and the terms and conditions affecting Executive Directors and senior management are conducted.
-The Committee met once in 2023 to review, inter alia, the composition of the Directors and the Directors' remuneration.
+The Committee met once in 2023 to review, inter alia, the composition of Directors and Directors' remuneration.